 Gardening Tips For Garlic Chives

 Garlic chives like full sun and a little shade.
 They are a hearty herb that grows in just about any kind of soil.
 They like moderate watering and well-drained soil.
 This plant tolerates hot and cold weather and will spread in your garden.
-This plant has white or purple flowers and both can be used interchangeably.
+This plant has white or purple flowers

 Do you think of peppermint as a culinary herb?
 Tea is usually the first thing to come to mind, but peppermint is a staple culinary herb in our kitchen.
 You can add fresh or dried peppermint to meatballs, hamburger patties, marinades for any kind of poultry or lamb.
 Minced peppermint is delicious mixed into yogurt or smoothies.
 It also goes really well mixed into quinoa and kale salads.